Kyllingene/tuilemap/README.md

 - `height = `: Set the default height
 - `tileset = `: Set the default tileset

 The parsing is extremely simplistic, so very little is supported.
+Quotations will be taken literally, but values are trimmed.

 ## Keybindings